 13. Pennant-winged Nightjar

-The pennant-winged nightjar is a species of bird that can be found in an area stretching from Nigeria to northern South Africa.
-It is a migratory species, meaning that it will travel between the two regions for breeding.
+The pennant-winged nightjar is a bird species found in an area stretching from Nigeria to northern South Africa.
+It is a migratory species that will travel between the two regions for breeding.

-During the breeding season, the nightjar displays a striking form of sexual dimorphism, with the males and females looking significantly different from one another.
-Males have a distinct white and black pattern on their wings, while females are generally more brown in color.
+During the breeding season, the nightjar displays a striking sexual dimorphism, with the sexes looking significantly different.
+Males have a distinct white and black pattern on their wings, while females are generally more brown.

 This dimorphism is thought to be an adaptation for avoiding predation, as the two sexes can blend into their respective environments.
-In addition, the more colorful males are able to attract mates with their bright plumage.
+In addition, the more colorful males can attract mates with their bright plumage.

-The pennant-winged nightjar is an important species in the African ecosystem, and its unique habits make it an interesting species to study.
+The pennant-winged nightjar is an essential species in the African ecosystem, and its unique habits make it an interesting species to study.

 Kingdom | Animalia |